Guidance providing practical information on the legal requirements that would be required in a no deal scenario.

 - A list of EU-recognised notified bodies can be found on the NANDO database.
-The European Commission has advised that in a no deal scenario, after 29 March 2019 UK-based bodies will no longer be listed on this database.
+The European Commission has advised that in a no deal scenario, after the UK leaves the EU UK-based bodies will no longer be listed on this database.

 - In practice, products must be placed on the EU market by a legal entity established in the EU, and UK manufacturers will be required to work with an EU-based importer or distributor.

 - Customers and/or suppliers in the EU should gain an understanding how this guidance impacts their responsibilities.

 For operators exporting to the EU, the European Commission’s notice states that “As from the withdrawal date, a manufacturer or importer established in the United Kingdom will no longer be considered as an economic operator established in the Union.”
 The notice also sets out the effect of this is that relevant operators “will have to comply with the specific obligations relevant to an importer, which are different from those of a distributor”.
 Operators should consider taking professional advice as to how their obligations would change.

 Annex A: UK Approved Bodies